Professional Development

 In partnership with Northshore School District and the Northshore Schools Foundation, the UWB School of Educational Studies is pleased to offer the Equity Academies for Educator Leadership.

-Educators will complete a series of once-montly seminars in their choice of the three academies:
+Educators will complete a series of monthly seminars in their choice of the three academies:

 • Leadership for Instructional Equity